TIBCOSoftware/JoomlaAdapter-legacy/README.txt

 /cobalt - Contains Cobalt extensions required for the API management portal.
           You must install these extensions after initial installation of the Joomla adapter code.
 For detailed information see the Adapter Code for API Exchange Manager and Joomla!
 Installation and Configuration Guide.

-/joomla -  Contains the basic Joomla distribution (Joomla 3.3.6)
+/joomla -  Contains the basic Joomla distribution

 /adapter - Contains code developed for Joomla and MySQL to support
            integration with TIBCO(R) API Exchange Manager.